-The Martin Baylis double acting slide valve twin engine has been designed to replicate as much as is practical at this scale the appearance of a compound engine.
+The Martin Baylis double acting piston valve twin engine has been designed to replicate as much as is practical at this scale the appearance of a compound engine.
 Great attention has been paid to represent the materials that would have been in use at the time; predominantly cast iron, brass, bronze and steel.

-The simulated wooden cladding complete with brass straps adds to the look of authenticity, as do the cylinder head fixings which are especially made to replicate dome head bolts.
+The trademark simulated wooden cladding complete with brass straps adds to the look of authenticity, as do the cylinder head fixings which are especially made to replicate dome head bolts.
 Connecting rods display bolt heads at the big ends.
 Reversing and throttle leavers have been designed to look in keeping with the controls of a real engine.
 Crank shaft webs are profiled to give the appearance of counterbalanced webs.
-This attention to detail in addition to the overall construction and aesthetic of the engine is designed to be pleasing to the eye.
+This attention to detail in addition to the overall construction and aesthetic of the engine is designed to be pleasing to the eye

-Length: 78mm or 3.06″ (excluding reversing handle)
+Length: 75mm or 3″ (excluding throttle handle)

-Width: 52.5mm or 2.07″ (excluding throttle handle)
+Width: 45mm or 1.77″ (excluding throttle handle)

-Height: 90mm or 3.55″ (excluding lubricator cap)
+Height: 84mm or 3.3″ (excluding lubricator cap)

-Weight: 321g or 11.33oz
+Weight: 322g or 11.35oz

 In an effort to simulate materials of the age, the block, steam chest and engine bed have been manufactured from aluminium which is then treated to give a textured finish.
 The components are subsequently hard anodised to BS5599.
-Hard anodising has a hardness approximating “sapphire” and is therefore very durable and wear resistant.
+Hard anodising has a hardness approximating “sapphire” and is therefore very durable and wear-resistant.
 This combination gives a finish that closely resembles that of cast iron.
-Pistons and slide valves are manufactured from complimentary materials which offer extremely good sealing characteristics combined with very low friction.
+Pistons and slide valves are manufactured from complementary materials which offer extremely good sealing characteristics combined with very low friction.

 Stainless steel, brass and bronze are used extensively throughout the engine.
-As a result of this the engine is light weight, compact and powerful, offering the modeller an engine that looks authentic and is highly functional which should give years of untroubled enjoyment.
+As a result of this, the engine is lightweight, compact and powerful, offering the modeller an engine that looks authentic and is highly functional which should give years of untroubled enjoyment.